nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![showonly](images/ug-photos/showonly_command.png)

-As you can see,`showonly` hides the specified columns and preserves the filter!
+As you can see,`showonly` displays only the specified columns and preserves the filter!
 This is one way you can use our commands in conjunction with one another.

 Sequential examples: